 In recognition of the significant potential benefits of reducing red tape barriers to international trade, WTO Members concluded the Agreement on Trade Facilitation at the Ninth Ministerial Conference on 7 December 2013 in Bali.
 As the first major agreement concluded since the establishment of the WTO in 1995, the Agreement on Trade Facilitation is a significant milestone.
 The Agreement is designed to deliver practical measures to strengthen global trade and economic growth.
 In undertaking the Agreement's obligations.
 WTO Members will remove the regulatory and procedural burdens traders face when conducting international trade, by harmonising and streamlining global customs procedures and making trade regulations more transparent.

 Globally, the agreement will provide a major boost for jobs and growth.
-The OECD has estimated that full implementation of the agreement could reduce the costs of trading across borders by up to 10 per cent for developed economies.
+The OECD has estimated [PDF] that full implementation of the agreement could reduce the costs of trading across borders by up to 10 per cent for developed economies.

 Australian negotiators, led by DFAT representatives at Australia's WTO mission in Geneva, played a pivotal role in securing the successful conclusion of this agreement after almost 10 years of negotiations.
 Australia played a particularly important role in co-sponsoring and pushing for obligations to provide advance rulings and to prioritise the clearance of perishable goods.
 Implementation of these obligations by WTO Members will provide significant benefits to Australian exporters.

 Two-thirds of the expected benefits of the Agreement are anticipated to flow towards developing countries.
 The full implementation of the agreement by developing countries will boost economic growth and create millions of jobs.
 Australia is working to assist developing countries to implement the agreement.